-Mosaic Monday: Choosing the Perfect Grout Color for Your BacksplashJune 27, 2016
+Choosing The Perfect Grout Color For Your BacksplashJune 27, 2016

 So you’ve found the perfect backsplash tile?
 Don’t get too comfortable just yet.
 Because now it’s time to choose the perfect grout color, a design decision just as important as choosing your tile.
 Why?
 While grout might seem like a secondary detail, it affects what your backsplash will look like once installed, making grout color a crucial part of the overall backsplash design.
 For example, a contrasting grout color can create a statement-making pattern while a grout color in the same or similar in hue quietly emphasizes your tile rather than the shapes created with grout lines.